drmlazer11/drmlazer11.github.io/_posts/2016-02-08-The-Importance-Of-Animation.md

 <p>And yet, animation is very often overlooked.
 The reason being: it's inherently difficult and time-consuming work.
 To make something feel more worldly, you need to observe the world.
 And guess what?
 That takes <em>time</em>.</p>

 <p>If you're designing software interfaces, well of course it makes sense to spend the majority of your time observing other software interfaces.
 But I'll also say this: Don't discount the importance of visiting art galleries, public zoos and coffee shops.
 Personally, I find I have some of my best ideas while on walks.
-So I make it a point to walk around for at least an hour each day.
+So I make it a point to stroll around for at least an hour each day.
 Whether that be to local businesses or a nearby garden, it's imperative to get out and away from the screen!</p>

 <p><a href="https://www.youtube.com/watch?v=TMe0WnkF1Lc">Here is the the best design I've ever received.</a> Pasquale D'Silva fundamentally changed my perception of interfaces in February of 2014.</p>